Today's Articles

 News Headline (1919)

-The white citizens of the town thought the society was trying to persuade the sharecroppers to create violence.
-That month union members met near Elaine under armed guards.
-Two armed white men, one a deputy sheriff, the other a railroad worker showed up and a fight developed.
-Both men were shot and a railroad worker was killed.
-For two days, several African Americans and white citizens of the area were killed.
+The town's white citizens thought the society was trying to persuade the sharecroppers to create violence.
+That month, union members met near Elaine under armed guards.
+Two armed white men, one a deputy sheriff and the other a railroad worker, showed up, and a fight developed.
+Both men were shot, and a railroad worker was killed.
+Several Black and white citizens of the area were killed for two days.
 The fighting ended when Arkansas Gov. Charles Brough brought in United States soldiers to contain the violence.
 At the end of the violence, 65 Blacks were brought to trial.

-Twelve were sentenced to death and the others appealed to higher courts.
+Twelve were sentenced to death, and the others appealed to higher courts.
 Scipio Jones, a Black lawyer from Little Rock, helped to fight for justice for the accused at Elaine.
 He received assistance from the (then) newly formed National Association for the Advancement of Colored People (NAACP).
-As a result, the rest of the condemned men were set free and the governor brought Black and white citizens together for a discussion on problems between the races.
+As a result, the rest of the condemned men were set free, and the governor brought Black and white citizens together to discuss problems between the races.
 No clear-cut answer for the violence was ever found.

 Reference: